 Buildings should be located to strengthen the definition of street edges and public areas.
-Building setbacks should also be consistent with those of buildings located on adjacent properties.
+Building setbacks should also be consistent with those of buildings located on adjacent properties with consideration for the safety of motorists.

 2 Parking Lot Configurations and Location